 Spiritual power is problematic to Westerners.
 Focused as we are on the material universe, we are not sure if we care about a power that primarily affects the spirit realm, which we may doubt really exists.
 Furthermore, spiritual power is offensive.
 We believe that “All men are created equal”, but we rarely consider what we mean by that phrase.
 In practice, we assume an ill-defined egalitarianism which denies differences in power between people, or at least the legitimacy of those differences.
 None of us like admitting that other people have legitimate power, especially power over us.
 Position power is the easiest to accept because such power is conferred by others.
-Presidents can be impeached, chief executives fired, and leaders ousted; what people confer, people can take away.
+Presidents can be impeached, chief executives fired, and leaders ousted.
+What people confer, people can take away.
 Resource power is harder to legitimately remove, but it can be done.
 Rich people can be sued, can have their businesses boycotted, and can have their possessions stolen or destroyed.
-Physical power can be ignored and in any event wanes quickly – athletes and models rarely have careers more than two decades, entertainers a little more or much less, and are soon replaced or even forgotten.
+Physical power can be ignored and in any event wanes quickly.
+Athletes and models rarely have careers more than two decades, entertainers a little more or much less, and are soon replaced or even forgotten.
+The Eagles lamented this fact in their hit song, A New Kid in Town.
 Referent power lasts longer, and cannot be removed by others, but is even easier to ignore.

 Spiritual power does not eschew fame but it doesn’t need it, and such power is hard to ignore.
 It deals with the most important questions of life, those surrounding being, meaning, suffering, eternity, and purpose.
 It is also hard to ignore because it commands the greatest allegiances – higher than family, tribe, nation, or even person.
 Christians with great spiritual power want to be heeded for the benefit of others, because such power can bring life and peace.
 They do not care, however, if people ignore them as individuals, because life is not about them anyway.
 It is about the glory of God.